brandur/sorg/content/drafts/mongodb.md

 ### No Atomicity (A) (#no-atomicity)

-In an ACID-comliant store, the _atomicity_ (the "A" in ACID) property guarantees all the work execute in a single transaction either succeeds entirely or fails, leaving the database unchanged.
+In an ACID-compliant store, the _atomicity_ (the "A" in ACID) property guarantees all the work execute in a single transaction either succeeds entirely or fails, leaving the database unchanged.